 Television’s latest series remake comes courtesy of The CW.
 Dynasty is a contemporary reimagining of the '80s soap opera infused with diversity and themes of social justice.
-The 2017 version — which still follows the rich people problems of the Carrington family and their energy empire — includes queer relationships and way more people of color.
+The 2017 version — which still follows the rich people problems of the Carrington family and their energy empire — includes queer relationships and way more people of colour.
 And as of the first episode at least, it has even excluded a problematic trope from the show’s narrative: that of the gold digger.

 At the head of the Carrington family is patriarch Blake (Grant Show).
 His wife left when his children were younger.
 But they’re all grown up now, and his daughter Fallon (Elizabeth Gillies) is trying to one-up her father by becoming his competition.
 Meanwhile, his son Steven (James Mackay), a gay, bleeding heart liberal, wants nothing to do with the family business because he’s more interested in doing good for the world.
 There a host of other, less-wealthy characters who are sleeping with the three millionaires.
 But as it stands, if any of them have ill intentions towards the Carringtons, they aren’t financially motivated.